 Figure 3.
-Average (a) and turbulence intensity (b) streamwise velocity profiles in the classical current only case (CO), with the damping beach and wave makers immersed (f00A0) and in all the wave cases considered, from Saouli et al. [28].
+Average (a) and turbulence intensity (b) streamwise velocity profiles in the classical current only case (CO), with the damping beach and wave makers immersed (f00A0) and in all the wave cases considered.
+The data are from Saouli et al. [30].
 The grey area represents the 2-VATT capture height.

 Figure 4.
-Amplitude of the streamwise (a) and vertical (b) orbital velocities along the water depth in the regular wave cases, from Magnier [29].
+Amplitude of the streamwise (a) and vertical (b) orbital velocities along the water depth in the regular wave cases.
+The data is from Magnier [26].
 The grey area represents the 2-VATT capture height.

-Among the seven wave cases, we will specially focus on the regular wave case f04A2 and the irregular wave case compared to the current only case.
-Using the linear wave theory, Figure 5 displays one theoretical period of the surface elevation in f04A2 along with the streamwise and vertical velocities at mid-turbine depth (z = 0.505 m), where the velocity characteristics are approximately $\overline{u} = U_0 = 0.825 \text{ m.s}^{-1}$, $A_u = 0.09U_0$ and $A_w = 0.04U_0$ (Figure 4).
+Among the seven wave cases, we will especially focus on the regular wave case f04A2 and the irregular wave case compared to the current only case.
+Using the linear wave theory, Figure 5 displays one theoretical period of the surface elevation in f04A2 along with the streamwise and vertical velocities at the turbine mid-height (z = 0.505 m), where the velocity characteristics are approximately $\bar{u} = U_0 = 0.825 \text{ m.s}^{-1}$, $A_u = 0.09 U_0$ and $A_w = 0.04 U_0$ (Figure 4).
 The figure also displays the angle α_w between the total velocity direction and the horizontal direction.
-Figure 5 shows that the streamwise velocity fluctuations are in phase opposition with regard to the surface elevation while the vertical orbital velocity is $\pi/2$ out of phase.
-In that wave-current condition, the total velocity direction is in phase with w and reaches almost $\pm 2^{\circ}$ with regard to the horizontal direction.
+Figure 5 shows that the streamwise velocity fluctuation is in phase opposition with regard to the surface elevation while the vertical orbital velocity is $\pi/2$ out of phase.
+In wave-current conditions, the total velocity direction is in phase with w and reaches almost $\pm 2^{\circ}$ with regard to the horizontal direction.
 In addition, Figure 6a presents the Probability Density Function (PDF) of the streamwise velocity measured with the 2C-LDV upstream of the 2-VATT at x = -6H and at the centre of the projected capture area in these three flow conditions.
 The arithmetic average of the velocity at this position is equal to U_0 in the three cases but the velocity distribution around that average value varies.
-In presence of waves, the velocity range is extended compared to the current only case, due to the orbital velocities induced by the waves.
-However, with regular waves the distribution presents two maxima, related to the periodical increase and decrease of the velocity occurring when a wave through and crest passes, respectively; whereas a single PDF maxima is present at the average value in JS as the orbital velocities do not have favourite amplitudes with irregular waves.
-Besides, Figure 6b presents the power spectral density of the same 2C-LDV streamwise velocity measurements.
-The power spectral densities of the fluctuating part of $u (S(u'/U_0))$ are computed using Welch's method with 64 s long windows and 50 % overlap.
+In the presence of waves, the velocity range is extended compared to the current only case, due to the orbital velocities induced by the waves.
+However, with regular waves, the distribution presents two maxima, related to the periodical increase and decrease of the velocity occurring when a wave through and crest passes, respectively; whereas a single PDF maxima is present at the average value in IS as the orbital velocities do not have favourite amplitudes with irregular waves.
+Additionally, Figure 6b presents the power spectral density of the same 2C-LDV streamwise velocity measurements.
+The power spectral densities of the fluctuating part of $u\left(S(u'/U_0)\right)$ are computed using Welch's method with 64 s long windows and a 50% overlap.
 The spectral analysis reveals a strong energy peak at the wave frequency, as expected, with a sharp peak for the regular wave case and an increased level of energy between about 0.25 and 0.55 Hz in the JONSWAP case.

 Figure 5.
-Theoretical period of the surface elevation η , the streamwise and the vertical velocities u and w and the angle α_w between the velocity direction and the horizontal direction, with $\overline{u} = 0.825$ m.s-1, $A_u = 0.09\overline{u}$ and $A_w = 0.04\overline{u}$.
-This corresponds approximately to the flow conditions in f04A2 at z = 0.5 m according to the linear wave theory.
+Theoretical period of the surface elevation η , the streamwise and the vertical velocities u and w and the angle α_w between the velocity direction and the horizontal direction, with $\overline{u}=0.825~\mathrm{m\cdot s^{-1}}$, $A_u=0.09~\overline{u}$, and $A_w=0.04~\overline{u}$.
+This corresponds approximately to the flow conditions in f04A2 at $z=0.5~\mathrm{m}$ according to the linear wave theory.